asimceman/automated-campaign-analysis/README.md

 # Dataset

 The dataset being used in the POC version is [Marketing Campaign Performance Dataset](https://www.kaggle.com/datasets/manishabhatt22/marketing-campaign-performance-dataset?resource=download) with a couple of tweaks and different assumptions.
-We took the subset of 200 rows from the mentioned dataset and removed the columns 'Company', 'Campaign_Type', 'Duration', 'Customer_Segment'.
+We took the subset of 199 rows from the mentioned dataset and removed the columns 'Company', 'Campaign_Type', 'Duration', 'Customer_Segment'.
 With those modifications we are treating every row as a daily report for the campaign.

-We are analyzing the dataset against the manually sent thresholds that can be found in the `Backend/app/analyzers/campaign_thresholds.json` file.
+We are analyzing the dataset against the manually set thresholds that can be found in the `Backend/app/analyzers/campaign_thresholds.json` file.
 For the purpose of this POC we are analyzing the campaign data against 4 threshold fields: conversion_rate, roi, engagement_score and acquisition_cost.
 We are checking the values of those fields and comparing them to the threshold with 2 operations:

 1. gt -> Rows that exceed the threshold value will be flagged
 2. lt -> Rows that have the value less than the threshold will be flagged.